Shraddhanand: Early life and education

 He was born on 22 February 1856 in the village of Talwan in the Jalandhar District of the Punjab Province of India.
 He was the youngest child in the family of Lala Nanak Chand, who was a Police Inspector in the United Provinces (now Uttar Pradesh), then administered by the East India Company.
 His given name was Brihaspati Vij, but later he was called Munshi Ram Vij by his father, a name that stayed with him till he took sanyas in 1917, variously as Lala Munshi Ram Vij and Mahatma Munshi Ram.

 He adopted atheism after a few incidents, such as when he was prevented from entering the temple while a noble woman was praying.
-He also was witness to a "compromising" situation involving a priest with a nun, the attempted rape of a young devotee by pontiffs of the Krishna cult, and the suspicious death of a little girl at the home of a Muslim lawyer.
+He also was witness to a "compromising" situation involving a church's father with a nun, the attempted rape of a young devotee by pontiffs of the Krishna cult, and the suspicious death of a little girl at the home of a Muslim lawyer.
 All of these events cemented his atheism.
 He eventually passed mukhtari exams and began studying law from Punjab University Law College to become a lawyer.